Company Secretarial Services

 - Ease of Formation: No regulatory compliance required to register a Proprietorship

-- One Man Ownership: In proprietorship, only one man is the owner of the enterprise.
+- One Man Ownership: In a proprietorship, only one man is the owner of the enterprise.

 - Unlimited Liability: Unlimited liability means that in case the enterprise incurs losses, the private property of the proprietor can also be utilized for meeting the business obligations to outside parties.